sumaiyakhatun11/sumaiyakhatun11/README.md

 ---

 ## 🚀 About Me
-I’m a passionate web developer who loves building modern, responsive, and user-friendly web applications.
+I'm a passionate web developer who loves building modern, responsive, and user-friendly web applications.
 I enjoy learning new technologies and turning ideas into real-world products.
 Always curious, always improving, always shipping — and a fast learner ⚡

 ---

 ## 🔭 Current Activities
-- 🎓 I’m pursuing **B.Sc in CSE** at **PUST**
+- 🎓 I'm pursuing **B.Sc in CSE** at **PUST**
 - 🌱 Exploring **Next.js**
 - 🤝 Developing a **client website for an international admission agency**
 - 💡 Learning **scalable frontend architecture best practices**